 What Makes a Lease Negotiable

-Every lease is negotiable because it's a contract between two parties — and until both parties sign, either can propose changes.
+Every lease is negotiable because it is a contract between two parties — and until both parties sign, either can propose changes.
 Landlords write leases that favor them, but they also want reliable, qualified tenants.
 This creates room for negotiation.
 Markets matter: in a soft rental market, tenants have more leverage; in a hot market, less.
-But even in competitive markets, clause modifications are often possible even when rent concessions aren't.
-A landlord who won't reduce rent may still agree to modify an unfair early termination clause or cap annual rent increases.
+But even in competitive markets, clause modifications are often possible even when rent concessions are not.
+A landlord who will not reduce rent may still agree to modify an unfair early termination clause or cap annual rent increases.

 Why Landlords Negotiate